Charles Horvath

-Károly Charles Horváth was a Hungarian-American soccer player who spent one season in the National Professional Soccer League, one in the International Soccer League and at least two in the German-American Soccer League.
-He also earned one cap with the U.S. national team.
+Károly "Charles" Horváth was a soccer player who played in the National Professional Soccer League, International Soccer League, and German-American Soccer League.
+Born in Hungary, he earned one cap for the United States national team.

 Club career

 He started his professional career at Újpesti Dózsa in Hungary.
 He moved to Canada as a teenager and played for Hungária SC Montréal and Montréal Concordia FC in the National Soccer League.
 In 1961, he helped Montréal Concordia win the Canadian Carling's Red Cap Trophy (Challenge Trophy).
 In 1962, Horvath was with the New York Hungaria of the German American Soccer League when they won the National Challenge Cup.
 He remained with Hungaria through at least 1964 and also played in the Eastern Canada Professional Soccer League with the Hamilton Steelers.
 In 1965, he played with the New Yorkers of the International Soccer League, and later returned to the ECPSL to play with Montréal Italica.
 Finally, in 1967, he spent a single season with the Philadelphia Spartans of the National Professional Soccer League.